HomeBlog50 Jazz Standards You Need To Know

 “Sweet Georgia Brown” – Written by Ben Bernie, Maceo Pinkard, and Kenneth Casey.

 Whether it’s interpreted in a traditional Dixieland style or given a modern twist, “Sweet Georgia Brown” always brings an invigorating burst of energy to any performance.
-Check out:

 • Django Reinhardt & Stephane Grappelli – “Django Reinhardt and Stéphane Grappelli” (2005)